-I made this using Stella 4d, which you can try for free at http://www.software3d.com/Stella.php.
+I made this using Stella 4d: Polyhedron Navigator, a program you can try for free at http://www.software3d.com/Stella.php.

 The tessellation above is shown in primary colors.
 The one below is rendered in shades of blue.

 I wonder if other people find tessellation relaxing?

 This tessellation is made only of regular polygons: triangles, squares, and dodecagons.

 To make this, I used Stella 4d: Polyhedron Navigator to take the image I blogged here, and then project it onto the faces of a rhombic dodecahedron.
 Next, I put that polyhedron into motion for the .gif shown below.

 If you’d like to give Stella a free try, the site to visit is http://www.software3d.com/Stella.php.